 Hi, I’m Ivy, I live in the midwest, and despite it’s many positives, in the winter?
-I’m a complete and total DAB.
+I’m literally a shriveled up raisin.

-Trust me; I’m a makeup artist.
+I’m a makeup artist.
 I see a ton of faces.
-You’re probably a DAB too.
+You’re probably a raisin too.

 Now, don’t get overwhelmed because I’m not saying you need to do all of these things, unless you want to, or you’re me.
 These are just some things you could add into your existing routine that will take your hydration to the next level.